nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - The application continues as normal, using the new profile.

 ##### Profile File Creation
-There are two instances where a profile's JSON file will be created if it doesn't already exist:
+There are two instances where a profile's JSON file will be created if it does not already exist:
 1. When any valid command is executed: `LogicManager` initiates a method chain that results in the `Storage` component handling the file creation for the current profile.
 2. When the user exits the program: If the program is closed via the GUI’s 'close' button, then `MainWindow` triggers the file creation chain instead.

 ##### Design Considerations
 ##### Aspect: What key to store to identify a profile
 - Alternative 1 (Current Choice): Identify by profile name
   - Pros:
     - Easy for developers to modify profile names rather than file paths.
     - Reduces the risk of OS-dependent issues that may arise from handling file paths directly.
     - Allows dynamic file path computation at runtime, offering flexibility for future extensions.
   - Cons:
-    - Developers must ensure that the correct path is consistently computed, as any mismatch could lead to erros.
+    - Developers must ensure that the correct path is consistently computed, as any mismatch could lead to errors.
 - Alternative 2: Identify by file path
   - Pros:
     - Could offer users more flexibility by allowing profile data to be stored in any directory.